Ministry of Digital Transition and Administration Reform, the Digital Development Agency and GITEX Africa Morocco 2025 organiser announce the landmark third edition in Marrakech

-Under the High Patronage of His Majesty King Mohammed VI, May God Assist Him, the Ministry of Digital Transition and Administration Reform, in partnership with the Digital Development Agency (ADD) and KAOUN International, has officially announced the much-anticipated third edition of GITEX Africa Morocco (www.GITEXAfrica.com), set to take place from April 14 to 16, 2025, in the vibrant city of Marrakech.
+Under the High Patronage of His Majesty King Mohammed VI, May God Assist Him, the Ministry of Digital Transition and Administration Reform, in partnership with the Digital Development Agency (ADD) and KAOUN International (https://KAOUN-Int.com), has officially announced the much-anticipated third edition of GITEX Africa Morocco, set to take place from April 14 to 16, 2025, in the vibrant city of Marrakech.
 As Africa’s largest and most influential technology and startup event, GITEX Africa Morocco stands as a beacon of innovation, fostering investment, technological breakthroughs, and economic transformation across the continent.

 With the resounding success of previous editions, GITEX Africa Morocco 2025 is poised to be bigger, bolder, and more transformative than ever before.
 This year’s event will feature specialized industry summits, exclusive creative industry activations, and high-impact networking forums, all meticulously designed to connect government officials, industry pioneers, investors, and entrepreneurs in groundbreaking discussions and collaborations.
 With a reinforced focus on Africa’s digital public infrastructure, emerging AI ecosystems, and cutting-edge technological advancements, this edition will further establish Africa as a key player in the global tech landscape.